AntonioJacksonII/amplifyapp/README.md

 The purpose of this application was for [@AntonioJacksonII](https://github.com/AntonioJacksonII) to build a React application using AWS Amplify, following the [Build a Full-Stack React Application](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/) AWS tutorial.
 Tasks completed include:
 * Building and hosting a single-page React application on AWS
 * Adding authentication
-* Adding a GraphQL API and database
+* Adding a GraphQL API and NoSQL database
 * Updating the application to store images

+## Technologies and Concepts
+* JavaScript
+* Node.js
+* React.js
+* GraphQL API
+* AWS Amplify
+* Amazon DynamoDB NoSQL database
+* Amazon S3 file storage
+* User Authentication

 ## Installation and Usage
 To use the application, run the following commands in your Terminal: